Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 mv system.bit.bin kv260-raspi-dpu.bit.bin

-scp the kv260-raspi-dpu.bit.bin, kv260-raspi-dpu.dtbo (same file as kv260-raspi.dtbo - we can re-used the same .dtbo file across designs generated from the same platform in this flow), dpu.xclbin onto target. create a new app:
+SCP kv260-raspi-dpu.bit.bin and kv260-raspi-dpu.dtbo (the same file as kv260-raspi.dtbo; you can reuse the same .dtbo file across designs generated from the same platform in this flow), and dpu.xclbin onto target.
+Create a new app:

 sudo mkdir /lib/firmware/xilinx/kv260-raspi-dpu